vert-x/mod-redis/README.md

 Multiple values in a hash can be set by supplying an object.Note however that key and value will be coerced to strings.
 NOTE: Not implemented yet!!!

+## Pub/Sub

+As demonstrated with the source code example above, the module can work in pub/sub mode too.
+The basic idea behind it is that you need to register a new handler for the address: `mod-redis-io-address.your_real_redis_address` At this moment all commands to `subscribe`, `psubscribe`, `unsubscribe` and `pusubscribe` will send the received messages to the right address.